Western Paradigms of Translation Studies: Literary and Linguistic Perspectives

 https://doi.org/10.32859/kadmos/7/380-401Abstract

-The paper seeks to demonstrate that the major theories of the twentieth century as well as contemporary culture-focused visions of translation emerged from linguistic theories.
+The paper seeks to demonstrate that the major theories of the twentieth century, as well as contemporary culture-focused visions of translation, emerged from linguistic theories.

-The overview also seeks to encourage further study of Georgian translation
+The overview also seeks to encourage further study of the Georgian translation tradition in the light of Western translation theories.

 Downloads